Linuxfabrik/lfops/README.md

 ### `lfops__repo_mirror_url`

 This variable is used as the default across all `repo_*` roles if it is set.
-Have a look at the respective role's REAMDE for details.
+Have a look at the respective role's README for details.

 Example:
 ```yaml